 For more information about what to expect during your defense medical exam and what you can do to prepare for your DME, contact us for your free copy of Crash Course: The Consumer’s Guide to Car Accident Claims in Nova Scotia.
 This book is a valuable resource that contains everything you need to know if you or a loved one has been injured in a collision.

-Speak with a Nova Scotia Car Accident Lawyer at McKiggan Hebert Lawyers Today
+Speak with a Nova Scotia Car Accident Lawyer at McKiggan Hebert Today

-When you contact us for your free copy of Crash Course: The Consumer’s Guide to Car Accident Claims in Nova Scotia, you can also schedule a free, no-obligation consultation with one of our experienced personal injury lawyers.
-To speak with a lawyer at our offices in Halifax, please call (902) 423-2050 or send us an email today.
+When you contact us for your free copy of Crash Course: The Consumer’s Guide to Car Accident Claims in Nova Scotia, you can also schedule a free, no-obligation consultation with one of our experienced personal injury lawyer.
+To speak with a lawyer at our offices in Halifax, please call (877) 423-2050 or send us an email today.